syedshahabulhasan/post-install-config/README.md

 To manage user roles and permissions, please follow the configuration steps below:

 - **Configure Roles**: Group permissions for agents by setting up specific roles.
-Learn more about configuring roles [here](https://docs.osticket.com/en/latest/Admin/Agents/Roles.html).

 - **Admin Panel**:
   - Go to **Agents** → **Roles** to set up and manage roles.